Computer history - 2012

-Facebook announces its intentions of purchasing Instagram for 1 billion dollars in cash and stock in April 2012.
-The deal is later finalized September 6, 2012.
+Facebook announced its intention to purchase Instagram for 1 billion dollars in cash and stock in April 2012.
+The deal was later finalized on September 6, 2012.

-Google sells Google SketchUp to Trimble on June 1, 2012.
+Google sold Google SketchUp to Trimble on June 1, 2012.

 Computer pioneer deaths in 2012